Caring for Our Water System

 Education & Outreach Programs

-The City of Pueblo along with the City of Canon City, Pueblo County, Pueblo West and the City/County Health department coordinate each year offering a Stormwater Regional Educational Seminar.
-This course offers several different discussions concerning Best Management Practices, Engineering design and details, along with other concerns of the Stormwater Community.
-It is aimed at providing education to Engineers, Utility Companies, Contractors and builders within the Fountain Creek water shed and Arkansas Valley River Basin.
+The City of Pueblo, with partners City of Canon City, Pueblo County, Pueblo West and the City-County Health Department coordinate the yearly Stormwater Regional Educational Seminar in February.
+This course offers several different discussions concerning Best Management Practices, Engineering design and details, along with other concerns of the stormwater community.
+It provides continuing information to Engineers, Utility Companies, Contractors and Builders within the Fountain Creek Watershed and Arkansas Valley River Basin.
+For more information, call the City Stormwater Hotline at (719) 553-2899 or visit City of Pueblo-Stormwater Utility Division online.